kenshoo/Fallwizard/README.md

 #### Initialize your Spring Application Context.

-Initialize your Spring Application Context in your Dropwizard `Service` class.
+Initialize your Spring Application Context in your Dropwizard `Application` class.
 We explicitly require the location of the `applicationContext` in our Dropwizard `Configuration` class.

 ```java
 SpringConfiguration springConfig = configuration.getSpringConfiguration();